TheOdinProject/curriculum/javascript/asynchronous_javascript_and_apis/asynchronous_code.md

 ### Additional resources

-This section contains helpful links to other content.
+This section contains helpful links to related content.
 It isn't required, so consider it supplemental.

 1. The [Promises by ColorCode](https://www.youtube.com/watch?v=TnhCX0KkPqs) is a nice introduction to Promises if you need additional information.
-2. For a more interactive explanation and example, try a [Scrim on asynchronous coding](https://scrimba.com/scrim/cof4e4fb797a2d0a236ea38ce?embed=odin,mini-header,no-next-up).
+1. For a more interactive explanation and example, try a [Scrim on asynchronous coding](https://scrimba.com/scrim/cof4e4fb797a2d0a236ea38ce?embed=odin,mini-header,no-next-up).
-3. Read [Chapter 2: Callbacks](https://github.com/getify/You-Dont-Know-JS/blob/1st-ed/async%20%26%20performance/ch2.md) and [Chapter 3: Promises](https://github.com/getify/You-Dont-Know-JS/blob/1st-ed/async%20%26%20performance/ch3.md) from "You Don't Know JavaScript".
+1. Read [Chapter 2: Callbacks](https://github.com/getify/You-Dont-Know-JS/blob/1st-ed/async%20%26%20performance/ch2.md) and [Chapter 3: Promises](https://github.com/getify/You-Dont-Know-JS/blob/1st-ed/async%20%26%20performance/ch3.md) from "You Don't Know JavaScript".
 Both chapters dive deep into their respective topics, which may make for a difficult - but worthwhile - read.